What is the best ISO to use?

 A lot of you are shooting video now, and the same rules apply for video ISO settings.
 Whether you shoot video with your dSLR or a handy cam, you’ll need to keep your eye on the noise.
 The smaller the video camera sensor, the more noise you’ll get at high ISO.
 In my experience, camcorders are especially noisy in low light.

-Make sure to test yours!
+Make sure to test your own cameras!
 I test out every new camera I buy, and sometimes I test them out before I buy them.